First Nb of Mount Dora

 Mount Dora, Florida · FDIC Cert #3579

-First Nb of Mount Dora is an FDIC-insured bank (Certificate #3579) with $363M in total assets and $329M in total deposits as of the Q2 2024 Call Report.
-Headquartered in Mount Dora, Florida, the bank maintains a Tier 1 capital ratio of 0.00% (Critically Undercapitalized) and a nonperforming loan ratio of 0.27%.
-BankHealthData assigns a composite Health Grade of C (60/100).
+This is the FDIC profile for First Nb of Mount Dora, an FDIC-insured bank (Certificate #3579) with $363M in total assets and $329M in total deposits per its most recent FDIC Call Report filing (Q2 2024).
+Headquartered in Mount Dora, Florida, the bank maintains a Tier 1 capital ratio of 11.42% (Well-Capitalized) and a nonperforming loan ratio of 0.27%.
+BankHealthData assigns a composite Health Grade of A (85/100) based on quarterly FDIC filings.
 All deposits up to $250,000 per depositor per ownership category are FDIC insured.

 First Nb of Mount Dora (FDIC cert 3579) is a community bank — $363M in total assets, $329M in deposits, serving the Mount Dora, Florida area.
 Community banks make up the largest share of U.S. banks by count but a much smaller share by assets.

-Tier 1 capital ratio is not disclosed in the most recent Call Report — unusual but possible for new institutions or those filing under specific regulatory exemptions.
+Capital position is adequate: Tier 1 capital ratio of 11.42% meets the 8% well-capitalized threshold but does not provide substantial buffer above it.
+Adequate capital is regulatory-acceptable but leaves less room for absorbing unexpected losses.
 Asset quality is clean: non-performing loan ratio of 0.27% is below 0.5% — well within the healthy range for U.S. community and regional banks.
 Clean NPL ratios reflect either disciplined underwriting, a low-credit-risk loan mix, or both.
 Liquidity is very high: 61.0% of assets in liquid form, well above peer norms.
 Very high liquidity sometimes reflects a bank still building out its loan portfolio or one operating under specific regulatory liquidity requirements.

 Source: FDIC BankFind API — Call Report data.